dbmeads/rille/README.md

 // Returns the array of values for an entry var values = Entry.values(entry);

+// Returns a specific value for the given entry var value = Entry.value(entry, 0);

 // Returns the key of an entry var key = Entry.key(entry);